 Cons: Wrong colour, red lines; Looks a bit odd with large empty space in mudguard (as per Schwalbe Big Apple above).

 The ants pants.
-Get them if you can.
+Get them if you can – but first read Bootiebike's comments on 'new old stock' goods.
 Occasionally they show up on eBay.

 Pros: They look right – preserves the bike's original appearance and character.
 Comfy.
 Bike sits at correct height.